-Combining two or more AF360FGZ or using AF360FGZ in combination with the built-in flash allows twin flash photography (contrast-control-synch flash photography).
-This is based on the difference between the amounts of light discharged from two units.
+Combining two or more external flashes (AF540FGZ or AF360FGZ) or using an external flash in combination with the built-in flash allows multiple flash photography (contrast-control-sync flash photography).
+This is based on the difference between the amounts of light discharged from multiple units.

 - Caution - Do not combine with accessories that have a different number of contacts such as a Hot Shoe Grip as a malfunction may occur. - Combining with flashes from other manufacturers may cause equipment breakdown.
-We recommend using the PENTAX dedicated automatic flashes. - 1 Connect the external flash to the camera indirectly. (p.159) - 2 Set the sync mode for AF360FGZ to the Contrast-Control-Synch mode. - 3 Turn the mode dial and set the exposure mode to P, Tv, Av or M. - 4 Confirm that both the external flash and built-in flash are fully charged and then take the picture. - memo - When using two or more external flashes and the Contrast-Control-Synch mode is set on the external master flash unit, the flash output ratio is 2 (master unit) : 1 (slave units).
-When external flash is used in combination with the built-in flash, the flash output ratio is 2 (external flash) : 1 (built-in flash). - When using two AF360FGZ units or an AF360FGZ unit with the built-in flash, P-TTL is used for flash control. - The fastest flash synchronization speed is 1/180 second in the Contrast-Control-Synch mode.
+We recommend using PENTAX automatic flashes. - 1 Connect the external flash to the camera indirectly. (p.160) - 2 Set the sync mode for the external flash to the Contrast-Control-Sync mode. - 3 Turn the mode dial and set the exposure mode to ${\bf P}$, ${\bf Tv},\,{\bf Av}$ or ${\bf M}.$ - 4 Confirm that both the external flash and built-in flash are fully charged and then take the picture. - When using two or more external flashes and the Contrast-Control-Sync mode is set on the external master flash unit, the flash output ratio is 2 (master unit) : 1 (slave units).
+When external flash is used in combination with the built-in flash, the flash output ratio is 2 (external flash) : 1 (built-in flash). - When using multiple external flashes or an external flash with the built-in flash, P-TTL is used for flash control. - The fastest flash synchronization speed is 1/180 second in the Contrast-Control-Sync mode.